 The bankruptcy trustee assigned to your case conducts the First Meeting of Creditors.
 There is not a bankruptcy judge present.
 You are required to answer questions about your bankruptcy case and finances under oath.
 Creditors are permitted to ask questions.
 In most cases, creditors do not show up to this hearing.

-4. Propose a Chapter 13 Repayment Plan
+6. Propose a Chapter 13 Repayment Plan (if you pursue Chapter 13)

 If you file a Chapter 13 case, you must also file a proposed Chapter 13 repayment plan after you declare bankruptcy.
 The Chapter 13 plan describes how you intend to reorganize your debts in bankruptcy.
 All creditors and parties in interest, including the Chapter 13 trustee, receive a copy of the Chapter 13 plan.